Qualified Family Immigration Attorney in Kendall, FL

 • Fiancée Visas for Same-Sex Couples

 If you are a U.S. Citizen or Lawful Permanent Resident (LPR), you are eligible to petition USCIS for some of your family members to enter the United States as residents.
 U.S. Citizens can petition for their spouses, children (any age and married or unmarried), parents, siblings, and fiancé(e)s.
-The wait lists for each of these categories is different and changes each month.
-LPR’s may petition for their spouses and unmarried children (regardless of age).

-Under the Child Status Protection Act (CSPA), if you petitioned for your minor child prior to him/her turning 21 years old but they later aged out due to long processing times, he/she may still be eligible as a minor child because you may be able to “capture” some of the lost processing time.
+Under the Child Status Protection Act (CSPA), if you petitioned for your minor child prior to him/her turning 21 years old but later aged out due to long processing times, he/she may still be eligible as a minor child because you may be able to “capture” some of the lost processing time.

 Call Now Button